-If you suspect either yourself or a loved one is dehydrated, it’s best to seek the advice of a GP, who can assess whether there is any treatable cause of dehydration, give advice for symptom management, and assess whether further treatment (such as intravenous fluids) are required in a hospital setting.
-At London Doctors Clinic, our private GP’s are more than capable of advising in this situation – and with nine private clinics located across central London, we should never be too far away when you need to find a GP.
+If you suspect either yourself or a loved one is dehydrated, it's best to seek the advice of a GP, who can assess whether there is any treatable cause of dehydration, give advice for symptom management, and assess whether further treatment (such as intravenous fluids) are required in a hospital setting.
+At London Doctors Clinic, our private GP's are more than capable of advising in this situation - and with 12 private clinics located across central London, we should never be too far away when you need to find a GP.

 If you're acutely unwell with severe dehydration, however, it may be best to go straight to A&E for immediate treatment.